jackssrt/freegamenotif/README.md

 - `FGN_FORCE` should be either `true` or `false`, Indicates if fgn should ignore already notified games and notify them anyway.
 Used for development.
 - `FGN_WEB` should be either `true` or `false`, Indicates if fgn should start a web server on port 8080.
 Used for automatic running.
 - `FGN_DISCORD_URL` should be a discord webhook url, The discord webhook to send to.
+- `FGN_DISCORD_LOG` should be a discord webhook url, Logging webhook used for debugging.